Want to know more about South America? Here are 25 Interesting Facts about South America that you probably didn’t know before reading this!

 15. More than 20% of the total amount of oxygen is produced here

-About 22% of the continent are forests, and they are full of life.
+About 22% of the continent is covered by forests, and they are full of life.
 The Amazon rainforest is the largest rainforest, but there are other rainforests and cloud forests as well.

 They are very important for oxygen production for humans worldwide, and it is estimated that 20% of all the planet’s oxygen is created in these forests.